OR WAIT 15 SECS

-Use of gastric acid-suppressive therapy, particularly proton pump inhibitors, is associated with an increased risk for an infection that is a significant cause of diarrhea, according to a study in the
+Use of gastric acid-suppressive therapy, particularly proton pump inhibitors, is associated with an increased risk for an infection that is a significant cause of diarrhea, according to a study in the Dec.
+21, 2005 issue of JAMA.

 Clostridium difficile infection, an important cause of nosocomial diarrhea, has also been reported to be an important cause of diarrhea in the community, according to background information in the article.
 A British study identified C difficile as the third most common cause of infectious diarrhea in patients aged 75 years and older seen by general practitioners.
 A French study performed in outpatients to whom antibiotics were prescribed reported an incidence of C difficileassociated disease (CDAD) of 1.5 percent and estimated that up to 920,000 outpatients nationwide could potentially develop toxinogenic CDAD yearly.
 Recent data suggest that both the rates and severity of nosocomial CDAD are increasing.
 While the rates of CDAD in the community are much lower than in the hospital setting, the absolute number of cases in the community could be significant.